SAP-archive/teched2021-DAT262/exercises/ex5/README.md

 SELECT MIN(CARGO_FACTOR), MAX(CARGO_FACTOR)
   FROM "AIS_DEMO"."ROUTE_NETWORK_VERTICES";
 ```
 The network vertices table now contains the following data: for each vertex is represented by a hexagon and centroid, along with the number of observations, and the number of distinct ships.
-The highlighted cell below is an area where cargo ships usually travel... the "CARGO_FACTOR" is 0.111.
+The highlighted cell below is an area where cargo ships usually travel... the `CARGO_FACTOR` is 0.111.
 When calculating routes, this cell will "cost" only 0.111 to traverse, whereas other cells are more costly, thus unlikely to be part of a cargo route.

 ![](images/vertices.png)